The Scoop on Summer Trailhead Parking Fees

 While signage and payment options are obvious at these trails, you may miss one key piece of information that could save you money.
 A pass you may already have might cover the fee.
 For example, the annual National Parks Pass is honored at many local trailheads.

-In which areas you enjoy hiking and how often you plan to go will determine if you should buy a pass (if you don’t have one already) or pay as you go.
+The areas you enjoy hiking and how often you plan to go will determine whether you should buy a pass (if you don’t have one already) or pay as you go.

 Let’s dig into the details: